kevin0216/coscup-2025/content/en/participate/attendee.md

 ### How to Find or Promote Activities at Hacking Corner?

 - You can promote or check activities anytime on the [digital bulletin board](https://docs.google.com/document/d/1iKpXqZxBr7tbBynhyIz4JMkXGi9XpldIU5BTjOVlSLM/edit?usp=sharing)
-- Use the hashtags #coscup or #coscup2025 on social media to reach more people
+- Use the hashtags #COSCUP or #COSCUP2025 on social media to reach more people

-## Lightening show
+## Lightening Talk

 Share any topic, project, or even a moment of meditation in just 3 minutes!?
 When your time is up, we’ll cut off your screen and invite the audience to give a round of applause— not to rush you (X) but to cheer you on (O) 👏👏👏

-- Registration period: August 9, 10:00 AM – August 10, 12:00 PM
+- Sign-up period: August 9, 10:00 AM – August 10, 12:00 PM
-- Registration location: TR 2F Service Desk
+- Sign-up location: TR 2F Information Desk
-- Session time: August 10, 4:15 PM – 5:00 PM at RB105
+- Session time: August 10, 16:15 PM – 17:00 PM at RB105

-<VPButton href="https://s.coscup.org/lt25">Read the Lightning Show instructions for details</VPButton>
+<VPButton href="https://s.coscup.org/lt25">Read Before Submit Your LT</VPButton>

 ## Attendee Services